arunbaby0/arunbaby.com/_ai_agents/0011-vector-search-for-agents.md

 By mastering these layers, you move from a simple retrieval script to a robust **Knowledge Retrieval Architecture** capable of supporting enterprise-grade agents.

-In the next post, we will look at **Context Window Management**, which handles how we feed this retrieved data into the LLM efficiently.
+With retrieval mastered, the next challenge is managing the **Context Window**, deciding how to feed this data into the LLM efficiently.